bananacrisp/hawkerboard/README.md

 hawkerboard
 ===========

-Where dreams come true for buyers and sellers (sell your old shit to lunatics)
+Where dreams come true for buyers and sellers

+- pretty as Pinterest
+- useful as Gumtree
+- secure with Stripe